 As with a number of small beach towns. there is no ATM here.
 However, our top tip if you decide to visit Ayampe, is to arrive with the mindset that you'll be spending a little more money than usual and withdraw cash prior to your arrival.

 The main road is a two-minute walk from the town.
-Here you'll find buses regularly passing by heading to Puerto Lopez ($1.50 each, 30 minutes) in one direction and Montañita ($1.50 each, 30 minutes) in the other.
+Here you'll find buses regularly passing by heading to Puerto Lopez ($0.75 each to the centre, $1 each to the terminal, 30 minutes) in one direction and Montañita ($1.50 each, 30 minutes) in the other.
 It's worth noting that collectivo taxis to Puerto Lopez also pick-up from the road, charing $1 per person and taking less time.
 Hitch-hiking is also a decent option here.